nurielleve/software-design/docs/assignment3.md

 Associations:

 This class is the parent class of TeamManager and LeagueManager.
 There is an inheritance relationship between them.
+This class also extends the abstract Observer class.
+This is an inheritance relationship.

 ### LeagueManager